 Welcome to the Kakioka Magnetic Observatory

-Routine geomagnetic observations in Japan began at Akasaka, Tokyo in 1883, during the First International Polar Year (1882-1883).
-The observatory moved to Kakioka, Ibaraki Prefecture in January 1913, and the observation has continued at the site to the present for more than years.
+Routine geomagnetic observations in Japan began at Akasaka (Tokyo) in 1883, during the First International Polar Year (1882 – 1883).
+The observatory moved to Kakioka (Ibaraki Prefecture) in January 1913, and observations have continued there for more than 100 years.

-In 1973 the Kakioka Magnetic Observatory was designated as one of the four observatories in the world for calculating the Dst-index which represents the strength of the equatorial ring current encircling the earth.
-Furthermore the Kakioka Magnetic Observatory is a unique institute in Japan for the standardization and calibration of magnetic instruments.
+In 1973, the Kakioka Magnetic Observatory was designated as one of four such facilities worldwide to be involved in the calculation of the Dst index, which represents the strength of the equatorial ring current encircling the earth.
+It is also Japan's only institute for the standardization and calibration of magnetic instruments.

-Along with these continuing observations, we have obtained excellent results in improvement of magnetic instruments and observation techniques, analysis of physical phenomena in the upper atmosphere, and study for the prediction of earthquakes and volcanic eruptions.
-Moreover we have cooperated with the national research project in the Antarctica; several members of the Kakioka Magnetic Observatory have taken part in the wintering parties of the Japan Antarctica Research Expedition to investigate the aurora and other geophysical phenomena in the upper atmosphere.
-Our data are used as important tools for the space weather forecast, making magnetic charts and other research.
+In addition to its observation work, the Observatory has also achieved outstanding results in improvement of magnetic instruments and observation techniques, analysis of physical phenomena in the upper atmosphere, and study for the prediction of earthquakes and volcanic eruptions.
+It additionally collaborates with a national research project being conducted in Antarctica, dispatching several staff members as part of Japan Antarctic Research Expedition wintering parties to investigate the aurora and other upper-atmosphere geophysical phenomena.
+Data from the Observatory play an important role in space weather forecasting, magnetic chart production and other areas of research.

 Kakioka Magnetic Observatory, Japan Meteorological Agency